How easy is it to build a process model in CADSIM Plus?

 CADSIM Plus is a process engineering tool.
 It does not, however, do process engineering for you.
 It is a powerful tool which assists process engineers in doing their work.

-CADSIM Plus contains a full CAD drawing mode that you use to construct your process flowsheet model.
+CADSIM Plus contains a full CAD drawing mode that you use to draw your process flowsheet model.
 You can begin by adding a border to your drawing to set the paper size.
-You can quickly insert drawing parts from the samples that are included with CADSIM Plus, or make your own by sketching process shapes.
+You can quickly insert drawing parts by choosing from the hundred's of prepared parts that are included with CADSIM Plus, or make your own by sketching process shapes to represent units of equipment.

-You can clone areas of the drawing and drop them into new locations.
-Join them by drawing lines.
+You can clone areas of the drawing and copy them into new locations.
+Join them by drawing lines which represent pipes.
 Window an area of the drawing to make a new part to add to your own parts library.

 CADSIM Plus Drawing Mode is optimized for flowsheet drawing.
 Arrowheads are automatically inserted on lines, indicating direction of flow.
 Smart positioning of text and lines speeds up placement.
 Line sections are automatically removed where lines cross (but do not join) to make the drawing easier to read.
 Adder and Splitter units are automatically created where lines join or divide.

 Process shapes can be drawn in any form.
-There are generally no restrictions on the number and positioning of streams entering or leaving units.
-You can use shapes that are familiar to you and your colleagues.
+There are generally no restrictions on the number and positioning of streams entering or leaving general-purpose units such as Tanks.
+You can use shapes that are familiar to you and to your industry sector.

 Make your sketch as simple or as complex as you desire.
 You can add animations and color changes that are connected to process variables, providing runtime feedback.
-When you have finished you sketch, move on to defining the process.
+When you have finished you sketch, move on to defining the process chemistry.